theguly/iris-doc-src/docs/operations/cases/tasks.md

 ## Update a task

-Task metadata can be updated by clicking on the task title in the `Case` > `Tasks` menu.
+Task metadata can be updated by clicking on the task title in the `Case` > `Tasks` table.
 A popup appears and allows to change required and non-required fields.

 ![Tasks](/_static/tasks/update_task.png){ align=center }